parthpatne/microsoft-teams-precompiled-apps-poll/README.md

 1. Open the `actionManifest.json` file in a text editor.
     * Change the placeholder fields (`packageID`, `developer.name`, `developer.websiteUrl`, `developer.privacyUrl`, `developer.termsOfUseUrl`) in the manifest with existing values in your Poll Teams app.
     * Update the `version` field in the manifest.
 Make sure latest version number is higher than previous version number.
-1. Zip all the content from the unzipped PreCompiledApp folder and name the zip file as "MSTeamsPoll.zip".
+1. Zip all the content in the PreCompiledApp folder and name the zip file as `MSTeamsPoll.zip`.
 1. Run the following commands to update your Poll Teams app with the latest bits of code.

-    ```
-    import-module "<Absolute path for ActionPackageDeploy.psm1>"
-    ```
-    Then run following command: <br/>
-    ```
+    ```PS
+    cd <Local repository root folder path>

+    import-module .\ActionPackageDeploy.psm1

-    Update-ActionPackage -PackageZipFilePath "<Absolute path for MSTeamsPoll.zip created in last step>"
+    Update-ActionPackage -PackageZipFilePath .\PreCompiledApp\MSTeamsPoll.zip
     ```
 1. Your Poll app on Teams automatically gets updated to the latest version.